ankane/strong_migrations/README.md

 end
 ```

-One exception is changing a `varchar` column to `text`, which is safe in Postgres.
+One exception is changing a `varchar` column to `text`, which is safe in Postgres, though it rewrites any indexes on the column, which requries an exclusive lock.

 #### Good